AdrianMosnegutu/docscribe.nvim/README.md

 }
 ````

-You can override any of these configurations in your Neovim setup file to customize the plugin's behavior.

-⚠️ Warning: The `prompt_template` must include a `{{code}}` placeholder.
+⚠️ **Warning**: The `prompt_template` must include a `{{code}}` placeholder.
 This placeholder will be replaced by the actual function code during documentation generation.
 Without it, the plugin will not know where to place the code, leading to unexpected behavior.

+You can override any of these configurations in your Neovim setup file to customize the plugin's behavior.

 ---